-The Alaska Department of Transportation and Public Facilities (ADOT&PF), in coordination with the Federal Highway Administration (FHWA), plans to re-align and straighten this three-mile section of the Glenn Highway and construct a new bridge over Moose Creek.
-This project will increase roadway safety and accommodate anticipated traffic for the next 20 years.
+The Alaska Department of Transportation and Public Facilities (DOT&PF), in coordination with the Federal Highway Administration (FHWA), proposes to improve a 3-mile section of the Glenn Highway from Milepost (MP) 53 to 56 and construct a new bridge over Moose Creek.
+The purpose and need of the project is to provide a safe highway with an acceptable Level of Service for anticipated traffic for the next 20 years or more.

-Currently, the Glenn Highway has a steep grade and tight curves between MP 53 and 56.
+As of fall 2020, the Glenn Highway has a steep grade and tight curves between MP 53 and 56.
 Due to Moose Creek Canyon’s unstable gravel slopes, rockfall is also an ongoing issue on the roadway.
-These undesirable features, along with associated maintenance challenges, have made this project a priority for the State of Alaska and Matanuska Susitna Borough.
+These undesirable features, along with associated maintenance challenges, have made this project a priority for the State of Alaska and the Matanuska-Susitna Borough.

 Prior to 2021, DOT&PF was pursuing an alternative that realigned the highway between MP 53 and MP 56, eliminated curves, and included a new bridge over Moose Creek approximately 2,800 feet south of the existing bridge.
 In late 2020, DOT&PF determined that this alternative is no longer prudent due to escalating project costs, unanticipated environmental impacts, and right-of-way acquisition difficulties.
 Additionally, FHWA recently revised controlling highway design criteria guidance, allowing greater flexibility for performance-based practical solutions to the unique challenges in this highway segment.
 Consequently, DOT&PF is now working with the FHWA to reconfigure the project to an alternative that minimizes these impacts while satisfying the purpose and need of the project.